 To ensure tracking code is on all pages you can use tools such as Screaming Frog to crawl your site to look for pages with no or incorrect code.
 Incorrectly implemented or partially removed code will prevent you from measuring all user journeys and so it’s vital to identify when this exists.
 It’s not uncommon to find embedded applications and iFrames missing code as these are hosted on separate domains.

 That’s why cross-domain tracking is another area to examine because it’s often perfectly possible to track the complete user journey even when visitors go between different domains.
-Cross-domain tracking is often considered difficult, but in most instances, it is not insurmountable.
+Cross-domain tracking is difficult, but in most instances, it is not insurmountable.
 It just requires a certain amount of persistence to get code implemented and testing to find the right configuration.

-Where you have multiple subdomains, you should set up your property with different views and apply a filter to append the hostname to the page path.
+Where you have multiple subdomains, you should set up your property with different views and apply a filter to the hostname to the page path.
 Subdomain tracking is much simpler than cross-domain tracking, but it still requires some planning to get it right.